 Tests are carried out in only one driving mode, usually the default mode when starting the car.
+If an "Auto" mode is available, it should be regarded as the default mode and be prioritised.
 The experiences from testing have shown that the default mode is not working on the chassis dyno in all cases or the vehicle switches automatically in a certain mode depending on SoC (Charge depleting tests shall be started with completely charged HV battery).
 If this is the case a suitable and reasonable mode is to be chosen by the Lab.
 This should be noted in the test report.